fonoster/routr/docs/configuration/peers.md

 Like Agents, Peers represent SIP endpoints such as Media Servers.
-Unlike Agents, Peers aren't bound to a Domain.
+Unlike Agents, Peers aren't bound by a Domain.

 The Peers configuration can be provided using the file `config/peers.yml` located at the root of your Routr installation.

-> If using Redis this configuration will be store in the database.
+> If using Redis this configuration gets stored in the database.

 ## Peer Resource